 There are several types of damages you may claim in a personal injury lawsuit if you have sustained car accident injuries.
-Claims for medical expenses are chief among these, but you may also claim damages for lost wages or diminished employment opportunities, pain and suffering, or loss of affection (also called "loss of consortium").
-This article focuses on the basic types of damages that someone injured in a car accident may want to consider seeking.
+Claims for medical expenses are chief among these.
+But you may also claim damages for lost wages or diminished employment opportunities.

-If you are in a car accident, injuries may be as minor as a few cuts and bruises, or as serious as paralysis or some other permanent disability.
-Further, since some injuries may not produce symptoms at first or may need additional medical care down the road, it’s important to undergo a thorough medical examination immediately following a car accident if you believe you may have been injured.
+Auto accident injuries may be as minor as a few cuts and bruises or as serious as paralysis or some other permanent disability.
+Serious injuries may not produce symptoms at first or may need additional medical care down the road.
+It's important to undergo a thorough medical examination immediately following a car crash.

-Medical expenses arising from a car accident may include (but aren't limited to) any of the following:
+Medical bills arising from a car accident may include (but aren't limited to) any of the following:

 Pain and Suffering

 Not all states award damages for pain and suffering in the same way.
-While some allow a jury to assume that there must always be some pain and suffering associated with a bodily injury, others require a certain period of consciousness during the injury to make that claim.
+Some juries have to assume there must always be pain and suffering associated with a bodily injury.
+Others require a certain period of consciousness during the injury to make that claim.

 Loss of Affection or Companionship

-If you are married, an injury could deprive you and your spouse of the ability to show affection, including sexual activity, which is referred to in legal terms as a "loss of consortium."
-Unlike other types of damages, loss of affection, companionship, and/or consortium are claimed by the uninjured spouse.
-But these types of damages can't be recovered if you don't recover damages for your injuries.
+For married couples, an injury could deprive you and your spouse the ability to show affection, including sexual activity.
+In legal terms, this is referred to as a "loss of consortium."
+Unlike other types of damages, the uninjured spouse files a claim for loss of affection, companionship, and/or consortium.
+But these types of damages can't be recovered if you don't recover damages from your injuries.

 If a motorist dies as a result of his injuries, surviving family members may claim loss of society and companionship damages.
 For this type of claim, the jury considers whether:

-- the general impact of the motorist's death on the surviving family members.
+- The general impact of the motorist's death on the surviving loved ones

 What Kinds of Damages May You Claim?
-Talk to an MVA Attorney to Find Out
+Talk to a Car Accident Lawyer To Find Out